naz1022/snake-canvas/README.md

 # snake-canvas
-replica of the Arcade Classic known as Snake
+replica of the Arcade Classic known as Snake.
+Created using HTML5 canvas